What is the MARA Appliance?

 The MARA appliance is one of many orthodontic devices that is designed to correct overbites (actually called overjet in the dental community).
 The MARA (short for Mandibular Anterior Repositioning Device) is made by Allessee Orthodontics Laboratory in Sturtevant, Wisconsin.
-Because is it non-removable by the patient, it fits into the category of “fixed functional appliances.”
+Because it is not removable by the patient, it fits into the category of “fixed functional appliances.”

 The MARA is an appliance that holds the lower jaw forward